Stanford University School of Medicine: History

 In 1855, Illinois physician Elias Samuel Cooper moved to San Francisco in the wake of the California Gold Rush.
 In cooperation with the University of the Pacific (also known as California Wesleyan College), Cooper established the Medical Department of the University of the Pacific, the first medical school on the West Coast, in 1858, on Mission Street near 3rd Street in San Francisco.
-However, in 1862 Cooper died, and without his leadership, the Medical Department of the University of the Pacific became moribund.
+However, Cooper died in 1862, and without his leadership, the Medical Department of the University of the Pacific declined.

-In 1870, Cooper's nephew, Levi Cooper Lane, reactivated and reorganized the University of the Pacific's medical department, and, in 1882, Lane donated a new building at the intersection of Webster and Sacramento Streets and established the department as a separate school, the Cooper Medical College.
-Lane built a hospital and a nursing school and made provision for the creation of Lane Medical Library.
+In 1870, Cooper's nephew, Levi Cooper Lane, reactivated and reorganized the University of the Pacific's medical department.
+In 1882, Lane donated a new building at the intersection of Webster and Sacramento Streets and established the department as a separate school, the Cooper Medical College.
+Lane built a hospital and a nursing school and provided for the creation of Lane Medical Library.

 In 1908, Cooper Medical College was deeded to Stanford University as a gift.
 It became Stanford's medical institution, initially called the Stanford Medical Department and later the Stanford University School of Medicine.
 In the 1950s, the Stanford Board of Trustees decided to move the school to the Stanford main campus near Palo Alto.
 The move was completed in 1959.
 The San Francisco medical campus became Presbyterian Hospital and later California Pacific Medical Center.

-In the 1980s, the Medical Center launched a major expansion program.
-A new hospital was added in 1989 with 20 new operating rooms, state of the art intensive care and inpatient units, and other technological additions.
+In the 1980s, the Medical Center underwent a major expansion.
+A new hospital was added in 1989 with 20 new operating rooms, intensive care and inpatient units, and other technological additions.
 The Beckman Center for Molecular and Genetic Medicine opened in May 1989 as an interdisciplinary center focusing on the molecular and genetic basis of disease.
-The Lucile Packard Children's Hospital was completed in 1991, adding even more diversity to Stanford Medicine.
+The Lucile Packard Children's Hospital was completed in 1991, further expanding Stanford Medicine.

 In the early years of the 21st century, the School of Medicine underwent rapid construction to further expand teaching and clinical opportunities.
-The Li Ka Shing Center for Learning and Knowledge opened in 2010; it serves as the gateway to the School of Medicine as well as providing a new model of medical education by combining biomedical research with clinical education and information technology.
+The Li Ka Shing Center for Learning and Knowledge opened in 2010.
+It serves as the gateway to the School of Medicine and provides a new model of medical education by combining biomedical research with clinical education and information technology.
 The Lorry I. Lokey Stem Cell Research Building also opened in 2010; it is the largest stem cell and regenerative medicine facility in North America.
-The Stem Cell Research Building is the first of the planned Stanford Institutes of Medicine.
-In addition to research facilities, it houses offices for faculty from the Stanford Cancer Center and "hotel space" offices for visiting researchers.
+The Stem Cell Research Building is the first of the planned Stanford Institutes of Medicine and houses offices for faculty from the Stanford Cancer Center and "hotel space" offices for visiting researchers.